rubyonrailsfourbook/book/01-from-nothing-to-running/06-aglie-devlopment.markdown

 This is even the devlopment on the story is done.
 The story is awaiting deploy to the staging area.
 The staging is an important part of the Agile process.
 This is a place were the stakeholders can look over the new features and bugs fixs to make they work right and do what the story tasked.

 #### Deliverd
 The story has been deployed to staging.
-Once the stakeholder looks over the story the stackholder will either Accept the story and story will then be pushed to production.
+Once the stakeholder looks over the story the stackholder will either Accept the story and story will then be pushed to production or it will be reject and it start back "Not Start"

 ### Continuous Deployment
 The Process of deploy often.
 Normally several times a day.